datadryad/dryad-app/app/views/stash_engine/pages/_publication_policy.html.md

 * respects and protects the privacy of its users; and
 * generally, meets the needs of its stakeholders for a trustworthy data curation and publication service.

-All of the above functions and offerings, including associated systems, hardware, software, and know-how, are referred to in these Terms of Membership (these “Terms”)  as the “Dryad Infrastructure and Services.”
+All of the above functions and offerings, including associated systems, hardware, software, and know-how, are referred to in these Terms of Partnership (these “Terms”)  as the “Dryad Infrastructure and Services.”

 ## Publication policies